A clinical evidence-based clarification of the problematic ‘PTSD’.

 EMDR (Eye Movement Desensitization and Reprocessing) Treatment of PTSD type 1, and the treatment of PTSD type 2.
 See also <ptsd.net/cases >

 The aim of EMDR is to eliminate PTSD type 1.
 Properly-performed EMDR is effective in eliminating correctly-diagnosed PTSD type 1 for about 9 out of 10 cases in those of northern European genotype, perhaps fewer in other genotypes.
 Virtually anyone anywhere can properly diagnose PTSD type 1 with the PPO Visual Test and then virtually anyone anywhere can properly perform EMDR for anyone over 5 or 6 years who has PTSD type 1.
 Either or both can be done just behind the battlefield by a paramedic or colleague or in the living room at home by a parent or friend.
 EMDR can be as equally effective for children aged 5 to 6 years with PTSD type 1 as for adults.
-There appear to be genetic factors in certain races with PTSD type 1 militating towards a greater severity of their persistent peripheral oscillopsia (PPO) and towards greater difficulties over their response, if any response at all, to EMDR treatment.
+There appear to be genetic factors in people with PTSD type 1 who are of certain races that militate towards a greater severity of their persistent peripheral oscillopsia (PPO) and towards greater difficulties over their response, if any response at all, to EMDR treatment (See Section 6).

 - The subject sits comfortably in a chair.
 The therapist sits or stands in front, a metre or so away.

-- At the commencement, the subject is asked to re-evoke one (perhaps of several) abnormal experiential flashback, and then ‘hold’ the re-experience of the instant fear or horror and the re-experience of the visual and other sensations of the moment of mental shock.
+- At the commencement, the subject is asked to re-evoke one (perhaps of several) abnormal experiential flashback, and then ‘hold’ the flashback.

 - While the abnormal experiential flashback is being ‘held’, he has a run of repeatedly moving his eyes from side to side by following the moving hand of the therapist, as the therapist repeatedly sweeps her hand from left-to-right-to-left at one to three sweeps per second in front of him.